 - Other evidence that may be particular to your case

-Required Supplementary Documentation for the H-1B Visa Process
+Required Supplementary Documentation for the H-1B Visa Process:

-- Duplicate copy of the passport
+- A copy of the passport

 - Proof of prior employment

-- Proof of existing certifications or accomplishments
+- Evidence of existing certifications or accomplishments

 - Letter from registrar to certify completion of educational credits

-- Copy of educational or technical degrees
+- Copy of academic or technical degrees

-- Duplicate copy of transcripts
+- A copy of the transcripts

-- Letter from present employer
+- Letter from the present employer

 - Be sure all signed checks/money orders contain the correct amount